Ipssi-Portfollow/portfollow/README.md

 ## Requirements
 - Symfony 5
-- A LAMP like WAMP, MAMP who will run the PHP server
+- A LAMP like WAMP or MAMP who will create the PHP server

 ### Cloning the repository
 You can clone the repository on your machine and use the client as your own risk.